PennLINC/DevProps/README.md

 ###### note 2: OpFl_Sph and PGG_AngDistCalc are run as compiled progams (more specifically, from [here](https://github.com/PennLINC/PWs/blob/main/scripts/run_OpFl_Sph_CompVer.sh) and [here](https://github.com/PennLINC/PWs/blob/main/scripts/run_PGG_AngDistCalc4_CompVer.sh), respectively.)
 They are compiled directly from the linked files, but note the scripts used for large SGE submissions are derived from those linked.
 Expect non-compiled versions to run 3-5 times slower.

 # 2. Reference map feature extraction
-The PGG needs to be derived from a smoothed PG, and 1000 null PGGs need to be derived from spun smoothed PGs.
-The PG is first downsampled ([downsample_gPG.sh](https://github.com/PennLINC/PWs/blob/main/scripts/downsample_gPG.sh)), then smoothed with a 1cm FWHM gaussian kernel using connectome workbench ([smooth_PG.sh](https://github.com/PennLINC/PWs/blob/main/scripts/smooth_PG.sh)).
-Next, the smoothed PG is converted from a gifti to .mat ([PGfuncgii_2_mat.m](https://github.com/PennLINC/PWs/blob/main/scripts/PGfuncgii_2_mat.m)), as subsequent compiled matlab code cannot utilize the gifti() command properly without xml error.
+The PGG needs to be derived from a downsampled PG, and 1000 null PGGs need to be derived from spun PGs.
+The PG is first downsampled to fsaverage4 ([downsample_gPG4.sh](https://github.com/PennLINC/PWs/blob/main/scripts/downsample_gPG4.sh)).
+Next, the downsampled PG is converted from a gifti to .mat ([PGfuncgii_2_mat.m](https://github.com/PennLINC/PWs/blob/main/scripts/PGfuncgii_2_mat.m)), as subsequent compiled matlab code cannot utilize the gifti() command properly without xml error.
+The equivalent script is run for the curvature map in [Cfuncgii_2_mat.m](https://github.com/PennLINC/PWs/blob/main/scripts/Cfuncgii_2_mat.m)

+items to validate in section 2:

+#### No L/R mislabels

 # 3. Reference map spinning + feature extraction: spatial null
 To create null maps, the [spin test](https://github.com/spin-test/spin-test) is adapted: maps are spun and then gradients are calculated on spun maps to obtain spun vector fields.
 See [SpinPG.m](https://github.com/PennLINC/PWs/blob/main/scripts/spin_pg.m) for implementaiton of spins, and [AggSpins_TakeGrad.m](https://github.com/PennLINC/PWs/blob/main/scripts/AggSpins_TakeGrad.m) for conversion of spun PGs to spun PGGs.